Team-Resurgent/KratosInstallGuide/software-wifi-setup.md

 After successful WiFi setup, you can access the Kratos web interface from any device on your network:

-1. **Find the IP address** - The IP address assigned to your Kratos is displayed at the top of the Kratos Editor page
+1. **Find the IP address** - It is in the **Network** panel on the Settings home page, and in the **Connection** panel on the WiFi page
 2. **Open a web browser** - On any device connected to the same WiFi network (computer, phone, tablet, etc.)
 3. **Navigate to Kratos** - Enter the IP address in your browser's address bar, or use the hostname with `.local` (e.g., `http://kratos-xbox.local`)

-The Kratos web interface provides advanced configuration options and additional features not available through PrometheOS.
+The Kratos web interface provides advanced configuration options and additional features not available in the on-screen utility.

 ## Changing WiFi Settings via Web Interface